 6. Profitis Ilias and surrounding villages (Dimilia, Apollakia, Eleousa, Platania, Archipolis)

 From the village of Kalavarda take the route that leads inland, and you will find yourself on one of the beautiful tracks that leads towards the most green parts of the island.
 The landscape calls for taking a break from driving and invites you to its walking paths, while the villages are each a unique gem.
 Here you will also find the recently restored Elafos hotel, a great spot for walking in the nature, or to have a drink in the Cafeteria.

 Continue the previous track towards Kolympia, and you will find yourself at Seven Springs (Epta Piges).
 Seven Springs is one of the most visited locations on the island, mainly because of the beauty it's landcape offers, but also because here you can find a place to cool down a bit from the summer heat.
 A stream of cool water passes through the green valley, creating a small oasis.
 The waters from this stream end up in a small lake, in which you may also swim (careful, the water is quite cold!)

 8. Rhodes Town, Mandraki, Miaouli Beach

-Rhodes town best locations for photos hooting are probably Mandraki Harbour, where you will find a large number of italian buildings, the annuncuiacion church, the famous statues of the 2 deers standing at the harbour's entrance and lots of other things.
+Rhodes town best locations for photos hooting are probably Mandraki Harbour, where you will find a large number of italian buildings, the Annuncuiacion Church, the famous statues of the two deers standing at the harbour's entrance and lots of other things.
 Just 10 minutes walking distance is the Aquarium and the Miaouli Beach, a great location for capturing sunsets or active windsurfers and kitesurfers.

 The Acropolis of Rhodes offers 2 things: Great archaeological interest and truly spectacular sunsets.
 Whether you are interested in one of these two or both, don't miss this unique location.